Dustyroom/flat-kit-doc/index.md

 In case you already use any other flat-looking shaders, you will still find a variety of useful tools for quick image processing.
 Particularly, later in the manual we’ll overview the Height Gradient mode of the Stylized Surface Shader, the Fog Image Effect camera component, LightPlane shader effect etc. They have quite little related to toon or cell shading, but in conjunction with a stylish flat or cel look, they add a whole new life to your scene.
 Plus, they can be used out of context of non-photorealistic aesthetics.
 It is a spice that can dramatically make your dish sweeter (tastier).

-Flat Kit was made with optimized and fast workflow in mind, so that one could fulfill the picture popped up in the mind — as quickly as possible, in various ways.
+Flat Kit was made with optimised and fast workflow in mind, so that one could fulfil the picture popped up in the mind — as quickly as possible, in various ways.
 This means:

 * One task could be done in different ways.
 It is a multi-purpose set of shaders;
 * Some outstanding graphical results can be achieved in minutes (given that you have your models ready, there are lots in FlatKit);